The-Wishlist-Co/docs/wishlistSvcAPI.md

-## Find Wishlist by id/wishlistRef
+## Get Wishlist by id/wishlistRef
-Returns the wishlist that belongs to the given Id and/or Ref.
+Retrieves the wishlist that belongs to the given Id and/or Ref.
 If the wishlist does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/```